-- Asthma pathophysiology.
-Dr. Prakash’s research is focused on understanding how local growth factors (neurotrophins) play a central role in airway responses to inflammation and asthma.
-Using a large collection of human lung samples from asthmatics, non-asthmatics, smokers and other patients, as well as animal models of asthma, Dr. Prakash studies asthma mechanisms with tools for microscopic imaging, biochemistry/molecular biology, physiology, genomics and metabolics.
+Using a large collection of samples of lungs from people with and without asthma, smokers, and other patients, as well as animal models of asthma, Dr. Prakash is uniquely positioned to study asthma mechanisms with tools for microscopic imaging, biochemistry and molecular biology, physiology, genomics, and metabolomics.

 - Pulmonary hypertension.
 Pulmonary hypertension is a devastating disease that still lacks robust medical therapies.
-Dr. Prakash is particularly intrigued by why women of childbearing age are the major victims, when at the same time, women are protected by coronary artery and systemic vascular disease.
-Dr. Prakash is exploring the role of sex steroids, especially their local metabolism in the blood vessels of the lung, using human pulmonary artery samples from patients with and without this disease.
+Dr. Prakash is particularly intrigued by why women of childbearing age are the largest patient group, when at the same time, women are less affected by coronary artery and systemic vascular disease.
+He is exploring the role of hormones, especially their local metabolism in the blood vessels of the lung, using human pulmonary artery samples from patients with and without hypertension.

-The burden of lung diseases in the U.S. and worldwide is immense.
-Factors such as allergies, infections, smoking and environmental tobacco smoke exposures, pollution, and even the normal process of aging all contribute to incidence and severity of diseases such as asthma, COPD and pulmonary fibrosis.
+The burden of lung diseases in the U.S. and worldwide is immense, and affects all age groups from newborns to the very elderly.
+Factors such as allergies, infections, smoking and environmental tobacco smoke exposures, pollution, and even the normal processes of development and aging all contribute to incidence and severity of diseases such as asthma, COPD and pulmonary fibrosis.

-Dr. Prakash's work has tremendous potential in identifying novel biomarkers and therapeutic targets for a range of human lung diseases across the lifespan.
-Ongoing work on immature airways of newborns has the potential to significantly impact the lives of premature babies.
-His recent work on sex differences and sex steroids has the potential for individualized medicine approaches to asthma and pulmonary hypertension.
+Dr. Prakash's work has tremendous potential in identifying novel biomarkers and therapeutic targets for a range of human lung diseases across the life span.
+Ongoing work on the immature airways of newborns has the potential to significantly impact the lives of premature babies.
+His recent work on sex differences and hormones has the potential for individualized medicine approaches to asthma and pulmonary hypertension.

-- NIH grant recipient (1998-Present).
-Dr. Prakash has the unique honor of being perhaps the only medical student to hold a major NIH grant (R01) while finishing medical school concurrently.
-Since coming on staff, Dr. Prakash has had 2 NIH R01 grants and is currently working on 2 additional R01 grants.
+- R01 grant recipient, NIH, 1998-present.
+Dr. Prakash has the unique honor of being perhaps the only medical student to hold a major NIH Research Project Grant (R01) while concurrently finishing medical school.
+Dr. Prakash has three NIH R01 grants and is currently working on two additional R01 grants.